 The Aldi mud kitchen launched a few weeks ago as an online exclusive for £59.99.
 However, it is still available to buy online.

 But after the recent good weather, and a quick glance at the Aldi website we can confirm that the remaining mud kitchens are selling fast.
 It's not surprising as the mud kitchen is almost an exact dupe for Argos's £125 version!
 It is also the perfect easy garden idea to update your outdoor space for kids to enjoy all summer long.

 Designed to inspire imagination and creativity, mud kitchens provide an immersive, multi-sensory experience.
-Children will love getting their hands dirty making mud pies and soil smoothies.
+Children will love getting their hand's dirty making mud pies and soil smoothies.
 To encourage little green fingers to flourish, the kitchen comes with pots for planting a flower garden of their own.

 The chalkboard is ideal for writing out the specials of the day.
-The are handy pegs to hang utensils from, too.
+There are handy pegs to hang utensils from, too.
 This will hopefully encourage children to tidy up and hang items in their rightful places, a useful skill to learn when playing indoors too.

 If you want to get your hands on one, best be quick.
 As with all Specialbuys, once they’re gone, they’re gone.

 Sign up to our newsletter for style and decor inspiration, house makeovers, project advice and more.

 Tamara was Ideal Home's Digital Editor before joining the Woman & Home team in 2022.
 She has spent the last 15 years working with the style teams at Country Homes & Interiors and Ideal Home, both now at Future PLC.
 It’s with these award wining interiors teams that she's honed her skills and passion for shopping, styling and writing.
 Tamara is always ahead of the curve when it comes to interiors trends – and is great at seeking out designer dupes on the high street.